thecaydemal2008/Simple-Downloader/README.md

 This is probably the most simple and basic way to download files from the internet in Java.

 #Documentation
-To use the API you first need to create an instance of the SimpleDownloader class located at ml.rubydevelopment.simpledownloader
+To use the API you first need to create an instance of the SimpleDownloader class located at: ml.rubydevelopment.simpledownloader

 SimpleDownloader download = new SimpleDownloader();